Home Desserts Louisiana Crunch Cake

 You’ll find most Louisiana crunch cake recipes look pretty similar.

-Unless you are strapped for time and want to use a boxed cake mix for convenience, you won’t find too many variations.
+Unless you’re strapped for time and want to use a boxed cake mix for convenience, you won’t find too many variations.

-A few differences you might see is the inclusion of coconut extract or the use of plain yogurt over sour cream.
+A few differences you might see are the inclusion of coconut extract or the use of plain yogurt over sour cream.

 I like to stick with what’s proven, and this recipe is definitely a winner:

-• Cake flour – The lower protein content gives a softer cake.
+• Cake flour.
+The lower protein content results in a softer cake.

-• Buttermilk – Make your own!
-1 cup milk = 1 tablespoon white vinegar in your measuring cup topped up with milk.
+• Buttermilk.
+Make your own!
+Place 1 tablespoon white vinegar in your measuring cup, then top it with milk.
+That will replace 1 cup of buttermilk.

 For that lovely crunch on top:

-• Sweetened flaked coconut – The flakes are a better option here to avoid burning and give a nice texture.
+• Sweetened flaked coconut.
+The flakes are a better option here to avoid burning.
+They also provide a nice texture.

-• Melted butter – Butter adds a smooth feel that you just don’t get without it.
+• Melted butter.
+Butter adds a smooth feel that you just don’t get otherwise.

 Tips for Making the Best Cake